Seagrass meadow: Using propagules

 Seagrass propagules are materials that help propagate seagrass.
 Seagrasses pollinate by hydrophily, that is, by dispersing in the water.
 Sexually and asexually produced propagules are important for this dispersal.

+Positive interactions impacting seagrass.
+This includes but is not limited to long distance facilitation with corals, oysters, mangroves, seabirds, and salt marshes, mutualisms between seagrass and lucinid clams, and facilitation cascades of bivalves in seagrasses as examples.

 Species from the genera Amphibolis and Thalassodendron produce viviparous seedlings.
 Most others produce seeds, although their characteristics vary widely; some species produce seeds or fruit that are positively buoyant and have potential for long-distance dispersal (e.g., Enhalus, Posidonia, and Thalassia).
 Others produce seeds that are negatively buoyant with limited dispersal potential (e.g., Zostera and Halophila). although long-distance dispersal can still occur via transport of detached fragments carrying spathes (modified leaves which enclose the flower cluster); e.g., Zostera spp.
 Nearly all species are also capable of asexual reproduction through rhizome elongation or the production of asexual fragments (e.g., rhizome fragments, pseudoviviparous plantlets).
 Sexually derived propagules of some species lack the ability to be dormant (e.g., Amphibolis and Posidonia), while others can remain dormant for long periods.
 These differences in biology and ecology of propagules strongly influence patterns of recruitment and dispersal, and the way they can be used effectively in restoration.

 Seagrass restoration has primarily involved using asexual material (e.g., cuttings, rhizome fragments or cores) collected from donor meadows.
 Relatively few seagrass restoration efforts have used sexually derived propagules.
 The infrequent use of sexually derived propagules is probably in part due to the temporal and spatial variability of seed availability, as well as the perception that survival rates of seeds and seedlings are poor.
 Although survival rates are often low, recent reviews of seed-based research highlight that this is probably because of limited knowledge about availability and collection of quality seed, skills in seed handling and delivery, and suitability of restoration sites.

 Methods for collecting and preparing propagules vary according to their characteristics and typically harness their natural dispersal mechanisms.
 For example, for viviparous taxa such as Amphibolis, recently detached seedlings can be collected by placing fibrous and weighted material, such as sand-filled hessian bags, which the seedlings' grappling structures attach to as they drift past.
 In this way thousands of seedlings can be captured in less than a square meter.
 Typically, sandbags are deployed in locations where restoration is required, and are not collected and re-deployed elsewhere.